The Pixel Empire

 By Tom Clare © 2012

-So good is the Master System edition of Columns that, for a time, it threatens to upstage the Mega Drive version of the beloved jewel-bursting puzzler.
-In the final reckoning, a few design oversights deny it top billing, but it remains a superb puzzler that 8-bit fans will love.
+So good is the Master System version of Columns that, for a time, it threatens to upstage even the Mega Drive iteration.
+In the final reckoning, a few design blips deny this imagining of the beloved jewel-bursting puzzler top billing.
+However, it remains a superb game that 8-bit fans will love.

-Essentially SEGA’s answer to Tetris, Columns tasks the player with placing vertical stacks, each containing three jewels, on a board, with the aim of lining up three or more of the same colour, either horizontally, vertically or diagonally.
-Successfully align such a sequence and the jewels explode, granting the player points and valuable space.
-Should you fail to stem the tide of jewels and they pile up to the top of the screen, you guessed it, it’s game over.
+Essentially SEGA’s answer to Tetris, Columns tasks the player with arranging trios of jewels in vertical stacks, on a board.
+The aim is to line up three or more of the same colour, either horizontally, vertically or diagonally.
+Successfully align such a sequence and the jewels explode, granting the player points and freeing up valuable space.
+Fail to stem the tide of jewels and they’ll pile to the top of the screen.
+When there’s no more room, you guessed it, it’s game over.

 It then goes one better with a host of new game modes.
 ‘Flash’ challenges the player to remove a designated jewel from the bottom row of the screen as quickly as possible.
-A simple principal, but the nature and difficultly of the challenge can be altered through placing extra stacks atop it and setting the action to different speeds.
-Two-player 'Versus' should not be understated either; it’s simple mechanic of players trying to create big enough scoring reactions to cause an adverse effect on the others’ board (in this instance, the bottom of the board being pushed up a row to cramp the space until they can respond with their own scoring).
-Essentially, it acts as a precursor to the ‘Vs Puzzler’ games of Dr. Robotnik’s Mean Bean Machine and later Puyo Pop.
+A simple principle, but the nature and difficulty of the challenge can be altered through placing extra stacks atop it and setting the action to different speeds.
+Two-player 'Versus' should not be understated either; the simple mechanic of battling to create big enough scoring reactions to cause an adverse effect on the others’ board (in this instance, the bottom of the board pushing up a row to employ space pressure until they can respond with their own scoring).
+Essentially, it acts as a precursor to the ‘vs Puzzler’ games of Dr Robotnik’s Mean Bean Machine and later Puyo Pop.

 The most remarkable oversight is the lack of high-score boards, challenges, or indeed any other kind of performance recognition whatsoever.
 Columns has an abundance of great ideas, but nothing tying them together.
-You can plug away amassing a momentous score, but when it's Game Over, you're sent right back to the title screen without so much as a cursory acknowledgement, which is disappointing as the scoring really is the sole purpose of this mode of play.
-'Flash' had the potential to give Columns legs had it have come up with a range of challenges with different block conundrums, speeds and time-limits, but again, much as with the Original mode, you’re offered little guidance and even less tangible reward for besting such conundrums.
+You can plug away amassing a momentous score, but when it's Game Over, you're sent right back to the title screen without so much as a cursory acknowledgement.
+This is disappointing, as the scoring really is the sole purpose of this mode.
+‘Flash’ had the potential to give Columns legs had it have come up with a range of challenges but again, much as with the Original mode, you’re offered little guidance and even less reward for besting such conundrums.

 Visual: 8/10